Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Wavelet Scattering Transform

-The first-order coefficients are obtained by convolving the field with a family of directional wavelets $\psi_{j,\ell}$, indexed by the wavelet scale $j$ and orientation $\ell$, taking the modulus, and spatially averaging:
+The first-order coefficients are obtained by convolving the field with a family of directional wavelets $\psi_{j,\ell}$, indexed by the wavelet scale $j$ and orientation $\ell$, taking the modulus, and then averaging over positions:

-Here $j=0,\ldots,J-1$ labels logarithmically spaced spatial scales, with smaller $j$ corresponding to finer (smaller) structures (rapidly oscillating features) and larger $j$ to broader(larger) structures (slowly oscillating features).
+Here $j=0,\ldots,J-1$ labels logarithmically spaced spatial scales, with smaller $j$ corresponding to finer physical structures and larger $j$ to broader structures.
 The index $\ell=0,\ldots,L-1$ enumerates wavelet orientations.
-These coefficients measure the variance of $\delta T_b$ at different spatial scales and orientations, and can be viewed as a localized and deformation-stable analogue of the power spectrum.
+These directional coefficients measure the typical fluctuation amplitude of $\delta T_b$ at different spatial scales and orientations and can be viewed as a localized, deformation-stable analogue of the power spectrum.
+In the analysis below, we report the orientation-averaged quantity

 To probe higher-order correlations and scale couplings, we compute the second-order scattering coefficients,